-The Department of Justice, Office of Tribal Justice, will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
-The proposed information collection was previously published in the Federal Register Volume 79, Number 43, pages 12527-12528, on March 5, 2014, allowing for a 60 day comment period.
+The Department of Justice, Office on Violence Against Women (OVW) will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.

-Comments are encouraged and will be accepted for an additional 30 days until June 11, 2014.
+Comments are encouraged and will be accepted for 60 days until March 16, 2020.

 Start Further Info

 Written comments and/or suggestion regarding the items contained in this notice, especially the estimated public burden and associated response time, should be directed to Cathy Poston, Office on Violence Against Women, at 202-514-5430 or Catherine.email@example.com.

 Written comments and suggestions from the public and affected agencies concerning the proposed collection of information are encouraged.
 Your comments should address one or more of the following four points:

 (1) Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;

 (2) Evaluate the accuracy of the agency's estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used;